Brexit and Sons: Italeave, Portugo, Nicoseeya (and More)

 The European Union finds itself trapped in a reality not unlike the Invasion of the Body Snatchers.
 Former friends are turning into mortal enemies at a frightening rate.

 In fact, the EU is stuck between a rock and a hard place: Russia actively seeks to destabilize the Union from the east, and from the other side of the Atlantic, the Trump administration seems keen to do the same.
 Ted Malloch, president Trump’s pick as U.S. ambassador to the EU (1), has compared the European project to the USSR – and expressed a desire to see it end in a similar way:

 “I had in a previous career a diplomatic post where I helped bring down the Soviet Union.
 So maybe there’s another union that needs a little taming”.

 And then there is the UK, which has decided to leave the Union.
 Some hope (and others fear) that its ‘Brexit’ is the first of several member state exits from the EU – thus potentially precipitating the end of the Union.
-A populist victory in the upcoming elections in France and Germany, later this year, could sound the EU's death-knell.

 Strange Maps #822

 Got a strange map?
 Let me know at[email protected].

 (1) News of Mr. Malloch’s candidacy for the job caused strong disapproval from EU officials.
 He was not appointed, and the position of U.S. Ambassador to the EU remains vacant (as of October 26, 2017) since the resignation of Anthony L. Gardner on January 17, 2017.